Freeway Token (FWT) Price Tops $0.0123

-Freeway Token (CURRENCY:FWT) traded up 0.4% against the dollar during the one day period ending at 20:00 PM ET on August 29th.
-Freeway Token has a market cap of $49.29 million and $1.04 million worth of Freeway Token was traded on exchanges in the last day.
-One Freeway Token coin can currently be purchased for about $0.0123 or 0.00000025 BTC on popular exchanges.
-Over the last seven days, Freeway Token has traded up 8% against the dollar.
+Freeway Token (CURRENCY:FWT) traded up 0.4% against the dollar during the one day period ending at 17:00 PM Eastern on August 30th.
+In the last week, Freeway Token has traded up 8% against the dollar.
+One Freeway Token coin can now be purchased for $0.0123 or 0.00000025 BTC on cryptocurrency exchanges.
+Freeway Token has a total market capitalization of $49.29 million and approximately $1.04 million worth of Freeway Token was traded on exchanges in the last day.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002050 BTC.